Health Benefits of Jackfruit

 Stews.
 Many Indonesian and Malaysian recipes combine jackfruit with coconut milk, tamarind, lemongrass, ginger, and other spices.
 A popular Filipino version is ginataang langka.

 Chips.
-These salty snacks from Indonesia called keripik nangka let you enjoy jackfruit on the go.
+These salty snacks from Indonesia, called keripik nangka, let you enjoy jackfruit on the go.

 Pulled jackfruit

 Unripe jackfruit has a stringy texture that makes it a great pulled pork substitute.
 To make it, use two forks to pull apart the raw pods.
-Then simply season with your favorite spices and sauté it.
+Then simply season it with your favorite spices and sauté it.
 You can make it into sandwiches, tacos, or tamales.

 Jackfruit seeds

 Jackfruit seeds are a great source of fiber and protein.
 However, they also have a chemical that interferes with digestion.
 Cooking destroys this chemical.
-Never eat the raw seeds; instead, enjoy them roasted or boiled.
+Never eat the raw seeds; enjoy them roasted or boiled.

 Jackfruit’s sticky sap and thick skin make it hard to peel or cut.
 To cut it safely: